embiimob/Sup/README.md

 <br />

 ## **NOTICE**
-Sup!? is an experiment in decentralization.
-It is an experimental tool made by adults for #adults.
+Sup!? is an experimental tool made by adults for #adults.
 Sup!? is not suitable for children.
 <br />
 <br />
 ## **Search Examples**